 There are a numerous scientific organizations that measure and assess our demand on nature like Natural Capital Project, Global Footprint Network, Millenium Ecosystem Assessment, and World Resources Institute to name a few.

 Land: is one way to measure or consumption.
-The average global citizen uses the equivalent of what 7 acres of land (Americans 20 acres) can provide us for all of our resource needs.
-Each of us need to reduce our consumption of goods and services where we use a maximum of 3 ½ acres.
+The average global citizen uses the equivalent of 7 acres of land (Americans 20 acres) for their resource needs.
+To live sustainably each of us need to reduce our consumption of goods and services where we use a maximum of 3 ½ acres.

 Emissions: are another measure used to evaluate our consumption.
 The average global citizen emits 5 tons of CO2 a year (Americans 18-20 tons) from our lifestyle choices.
-We need to reduce our consumption of goods and services to where we emit 2.5 tons of CO2 per person a year to be sustainable.
+We need to reduce our consumption of goods and services to 2.5 tons of CO2 per person a year to be sustainable.

 Income or GDP: is a third way to measure or consumption.
 Annual Global Economic Activity (GDP) in 2019 was approximately $87 Trillion Dollars.
-With 7.7 billion people, the average global citizen consumes and produces goods and services of approximately $11,000 a year (Americans $60,000) .
-We need to reduce our consumption to a global average per person of $5500 to live sustainably.
+With a global population of 7.8 billion, the average global citizen consumed and produced goods and services of approximately $11,000 a year (Americans $60,000) .
+We need to reduce our consumption and production to a global average per person of $5500 to live sustainably.

 One-Room Apartment: 12'x12' in Size